gopasspw/gopass/docs/features.md

 `gopass jsonapi` enables communication with gopass via JSON messages.
 This is particularly useful for browser plugins like [gopassbridge](https://github.com/gopasspw/gopassbridge) running gopass as native app.
 More details can be found in [docs/jsonapi.md](./jsonapi.md).

-### Passphrase Agent

-`gopass agent` launches a long-running socket, similar to gpg-agent's socket, for requesting and caching the passphrase used to encrypt passwords.
-This allows one-off gopass operations (such as storing a password) to retrieve a cached copy of the passphrase.
-Communication over the socket uses HTTP.
-The agent is used for custom backends and stores that are encrypted with the passphrase as well as for testing.